 Many charities in the UK turn to Crombie Wilkinson Solicitors to assist and advise on the Charities Act and what action they need to take to adhere to changing legislation.
 The workload for charity managers is getting greater and regulatory compliance is essential.

-Heading up our Private Client team, Richard Watson is able to confidently assist with:
+Richard Watson, charity law solicitor in our Private Client team, is able to confidently assist with:

 Annual Returns and Updates